Spinach For Children - Nutritional Value, Health Benefits & Recipes

 - The protein in spinach helps with the development of muscles in your growing baby.

 - All the nutrients combined in spinach ensures that the body’s immunity remains high, thus, helping in fighting off the viruses and bacteria.

-- With the high amount of dietary fiber present in spinach, it makes a natural laxative for the baby that will aid in smooth bowel movement and also fight constipation and gas.
-If your child is struggling with uneasiness of digestion, spinach is a great way to treat the same.
+- With the high amount of dietary fibre present in spinach, it makes a natural laxative for the baby that will aid in smooth bowel movement and also fight constipation and gas.
+If your child is struggling with the uneasiness of digestion, spinach is a great way to treat the same.

-How to cook- Cut the spinach and wash it under running water thoroughly.
+How to Cook?- Cut the spinach and wash it under running water thoroughly.
 Steam it for about 5 minutes and drain the water.
 Allow it to cool down and then grind it as you add a little water to it to bring it to perfect consistency.
 You can even add carrots or sweet potatoes to it.